EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 OSCORE is designed for constrained environments, building on IoT standards such as CoAP, CBOR {{RFC7049}} and COSE {{RFC8152}}, and has in particular gained traction in settings where message sizes and the number of exchanged messages needs to be kept at a minimum, see e.g. {{I-D.ietf-6tisch-minimal-security}}, or for securing multicast CoAP messages {{I-D.ietf-core-oscore-groupcomm}}.
 Where OSCORE is implemented and used for communication security, the reuse of OSCORE for other purposes, such as enrollment, reduces the implementation footprint.

-In order to protect certificate enrollment with OSCORE, the necessary keying material (notably, the OSCORE Master Secret, see {{RFC8613}}) needs to be established between CoAP client and server, e.g. using a key exchange protocol; a trusted third party; or pre-established keys.
-Different options are allowed and with different properties as is indicated in the next section.

-Yet other optimizations to certificate based enrollment are possible further improve the performance of certificate enrollment and certificate based authentication, in particular the use of more compact representations of X.509 certificates such as {{I-D.raza-ace-cbor-certificates}}.
+Another way to optimize the performance of certificate enrollment and certificate based authentication is the use of more compact representations of EST payloads (see {{cbor-payloads}}) and of X.509 certificates (see {{I-D.raza-ace-cbor-certificates}}.

 ## EST-coaps operational differences {#operational}